ArduPilot/MethodicConfigurator/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE.md).
 It builds upon other [opensource software packages](credits/CREDITS.md)